-TrustWorks therefore supports companies to grow a perception and reputation of being socially and environmentally responsible by engendering an internal culture that genuinely reflect these principles.
+TrustWorks therefore supports companies to be socially and environmentally responsible by engendering an internal culture that genuinely reflects these principles.
 This way, companies can maintain their license to operate amongst communities, and can behave as "partners" rather than opposing sides in conflict.
-By building relationships between companies and communities on environmental issues, it is easier to prevent environmental disasters, and to address them as and when they do arise, in a way that is efficient but also respectful of the local way of life.
+By building mutual beneficial relationships between companies and communities on environmental issues, it is easier to prevent environmental disasters, and to address them as and when they do arise, in a way that is efficient but also respectful of the local way of life.